silnrsi/fonts/fonts/sil/idiqlat/documentation/source/faq.md

 - The Latin characters were imported from Crimson Pro.
 - Significant design changes have been made in order to modernize and opitimize the font for web and mobile use.
 - The font has been resized in order to match standard point sizes in modern fonts.
-It also includes other weights.
+It also includes Light and ExtraLight weights.
 - The default isolate designs of _kaph_, _mim_, and _nun_ have been modified.
 Since isolate forms for these characters do not exist in modern typefaces, a variety of different designs have been created for the isolate forms.
 The default forms in this font are the most prevalent, but the original forms from East Syriac Marcus are still available through a Stylistic Set.
 - The font has added support for alternates, ligatures, and diacritics that the East Syriac style requires.
 - The design of two characters, U+0738 (dotted zlama horizontal) and U+0739 (dotted zlama angular), have been swapped to follow the Unicode Standard design.